alexei-led/pumba/README.md

 ```
 * Generally, repeating the same disruption to the network of the same container has no effect.
 In a way, it will be best to use DISRUPT in random mode, combined with KILL so that disrupted containers will be removed from time to time.

-USAGE:
+Example:
 ```
    pumba run container-name|10m|DISRUPT:delay 100ms

 ```
 Pumba will run 'docker exec' every 10 minutes on container 'container-name' to add the netem driver to eth0 with a delay of 100ms on outgoing traffic

 ### Runing inside Docker container